 Connector Specification Comment RCA Connectors (Composite) 1 Video 2 Audio (left/ right) In case of HD signal, the composite downsampled SD version has to be presented on the video output, with the same user settings defined in the SCART menu page for connection to 4:3 or 16:9 sets.
 Teletext reinsertion on VBI is required.
 The stereo output connector will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.
 RCA Connectors (Component) 3 Video (YPbPr) as per CEA 770.3 2 Audio (left/ right) In case of HD signal, the composite downsampled SD version has to be presented on the video output, with the same user settings defined in the SCART menu page for connection to 4:3 or 16:9 sets.
 The stereo output connector will carry one of the following: • a mono or stereo signal, in the case of the received audio component being mono or stereo; • a two channel downmixed signal, in the case of the received audio component being multi-channel.
-Serial data port (RS-232) 9-pin D-sub connector Female SIM slot Receptacle for standard SIM.
+Serial data port (RS-232) 9-pin D-sub connector Female · SIM slot Receptacle for standard SIM.
 Access to the SIM slot shall not need opening the case of the receiver.
 For receivers with mobile interaction channel.
 The slot may be either inside the receiver box itself or in an external device.
 Mobile high gain antenna connector One of three possible standards RP TNC female RP MC Card female RP SMA female For receivers with mobile interaction channel.
 Output SPDIF Connector As per [27] with Optical connector.
 A second SPDIF output with Electrical (RCA) connector is OPTIONAL.
 This output may be omitted when the receiver provides a minimum 5 channel audio reproduction system capable of driving at least 5 speakers with a digital bitstream.
-Common Interface (CI Plus) EN 50 221, as explained in Chapter 1, with CI Plus extensions [37] As an alternative to embedded CA
+Common Interface (CI Plus 1.4) PC Card (aka PCMCIA) Connector as specified in [37] As an alternative to embedded CA Common Interface (CI Plus 2.0) USB 2.0 Standard-A plug as specified in [75] OPTIONAL, in addition to the PC Card CI Plus 1.4 connector.